Opening

 ---|---|

-A Season Ticket allows the holder the benefits of free parking; the opportunity to walk within the beautiful gardens; to be accompanied by up to 4 children free of charge (aged 0 to 15 years); and to receive a 10% discount on purchases made in the Tearoom and Gift Shop.
+A Season Ticket allows the holder the benefits of free parking; the opportunity to walk within the beautiful gardens; to be accompanied by up 3 children aged 5-16yrs (under 5’s free of charge).
+To receive a 5% discount at Castle Gardens Walled Garden Restaurant next to our car park, valid from 1/04/2022 – 30/10/2022.
+To receive a 5% discount on retail/food/drink purchases made at the ticket box.

 A Season Ticket permits the named holder to walk within the Gardens of Sherborne Castle during the days and hours during shown on the opening times above.